 House Bill No. [insert bill number] introduces new requirements for the retention of electronic communications in the e-mail accounts of public employees.
 Specifically, it mandates that public agencies retain all electronic communications associated with an employee's e-mail account for a minimum of one year following the employee's last date of employment.
-This retention period is to be established by the retention and disposition subcommittee, which is part of the state records committee.
+This retention period can be extended if approved by the retention and disposition subcommittee.
 The bill also outlines the responsibilities of various public officers and agencies in managing public records, including the establishment of records management plans and the proper disposal of records once their retention period has expired.

 HB0722_1(1): 2-6-1012, 2-6-1109, 2-6-1202, 7-5-2132, 7-5-4124, 20-1-212, 71-3-705, 71-3-810